On the low Mach number limit for Quantum Navier-Stokes equations: Introduction

 The study of singular limits for fluid dynamical equations occupies a vast portion of mathematical literature, for a more comprehensive introduction to the topic we address the reader to the monograph \cite{FN} and the reviews \cite{A, M}.
 Our method shares some similarities with \cite{DG99} which studies the compressible Navier-Stokes equations on the whole space.
 Indeed, there the authors exploit some Strichartz type estimates to analyse the acoustic waves.
 On the other hand, for the QNS system the dispersion relation is modified and reads as in formula \eqref{eq:Bog_sp}; thus for high frequencies the fluctuations appearing in classical fluid dynamics and in system \eqref{eq:QNS1} differ considerably.
-Recently, the incompressible limit for quantum Navier-Stokes equations has been investigated in \cite{KL18}.
-The authors consider the system with a damping term that allows to circumvent mathematical difficulties related to the lack of control of the velocity field in the vacuum.
-Moreover, the initial data for $\eps>0$ is prepared in such a way that the convergence to local strong solutions is achieved.
-For well-prepared data, it was shown in \cite{YY} that the incompressible limit of the periodic system on $\T^3$ is given by the incompressible Navier-Stokes equations.
+Recently, the incompressible limit for a similar system has been investigated in \cite{YY} and later in \cite{KL18}.
+In both papers the quantum Navier-Stokes system is augmented by adding a damping term in the momentum equation.
+This extra term allows to circumvent mathematical difficulties related to the lack of control of the velocity field in the vacuum.
+Moreover both papers deal with smooth local in time solutions for the limiting incompressible dynamics.
+By using this further regularity assumption it is then possible for them to exploit a relative entropy method.

 Here, we tackle the problem from a different perspective, namely we retrieve global weak solutions in the limit rather than convergence to the unique local strong solution to the limiting system.
 Moreover, while in \cite{KL18, YY} the fluctuations are studied by using a wave-like dispersion as for classical fluid dynamical systems, here we consider the full dispersion relation determined by the Bogoliubov spectrum \eqref{eq:Bog_sp} and obtain a better control on the fluctuations.
 This is achieved by carrying out a refined analysis on the dispersive properties of the acoustic waves that together with new uniform estimates enables us to study the low Mach number limit for general ill-prepared initial data without regularity or smallness assumptions and without damping.
 For the inviscid system, i.e. the QHD system, the low Mach number limit with ill-prepared data has been studied in \cite{DM16} on the torus and on the plane in the forthcoming paper \cite{AHM18}.